Flamingo Price Reaches $0.20 (FLM)

-Flamingo (CURRENCY:FLM) traded 0.1% higher against the U.S. dollar during the 1-day period ending at 21:00 PM E.T. on February 22nd.
-One Flamingo coin can currently be purchased for $0.20 or 0.00000532 BTC on popular cryptocurrency exchanges.
-Flamingo has a market cap of $62.64 million and $10.81 million worth of Flamingo was traded on exchanges in the last day.
-Over the last week, Flamingo has traded 23.9% lower against the U.S. dollar.
+Flamingo (CURRENCY:FLM) traded 0% higher against the US dollar during the 24 hour period ending at 13:00 PM E.T. on February 27th.
+Flamingo has a market cap of $62.77 million and approximately $9.00 million worth of Flamingo was traded on exchanges in the last 24 hours.
+One Flamingo coin can currently be purchased for approximately $0.20 or 0.00000514 BTC on major exchanges.
+In the last seven days, Flamingo has traded down 12.8% against the US dollar.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.